Installation (local python)

 • Connection file: File that contains the URL and certificate for one of the servers, and public keys for the 3 servers to encrypt the uploads.

-Start a connection#
+Start a connection

-Log in into the portal and go to Settings >> Account.
+Log in into the platform and go to Settings >> Account.
 Click on ‘Download connection file’, and the file <your-environment>.vdlconn it will be automatically stored in your Downloads folder.

 1. Open your home folder: